 Operational Wind and Solar Energy Production Reports

-As an industry leader in operational assessments, we have developed and refined sophisticated methodologies for providing energy assessments based on actual production data from the operating wind farm.
+As an industry leader in operational assessments, we have developed and refined sophisticated methodologies for providing energy assessments based on actual production data from the operating projects.
 By using operational data, we can assess the long-term energy production more accurately than by using standard pre-construction methods alone.
 OEPR’s fulfill all requirements of bankable energy production reports and provide a clear indication of normal operation and long-term energy projections with lower uncertainty than pre-construction assessments.

 Repower Energy Production Report

 Wind plants are typically designed for a 20-year lifespan.
 A full repower involves the complete dismantling and replacement of the existing wind turbines at the site.
 A partial repower may involve a replacement of the blades with longer ones, or possibly a more significant upgrade of major components, such as drive trains, but is likely to leave the foundations, towers and site infrastructure intact.
 UL takes a comprehensive approach to repowering, assessing the current plant from both an operational and theoretical perspective.
 These complementary viewpoints are merged to create a custom analysis that more accurately predicts the future repowered energy than theoretical models alone.